project-image

 New Stat and Action cards for use with Beestwars.

-over 3 years ago – Wed, Dec 16, 2020 at 01:53:43 PM
+almost 4 years ago – Wed, Dec 16, 2020 at 01:53:43 PM

 Hi people, I've made a bunch of stat cards (still more to do) and revamped the Action cards for Beestwars.
 I won't add them to the PDF download just yet.
 But if you play or would like to, you can print cut and fold these...